 - Police need to enforce any virus related measures with respect and compassion and this needs to be monitored by the Police Review Board, the Mayor, ’and District Attorney.

 - Mail in ballots need to be sent to every registered voter

 - An aggressive public education program needs to be mounted to insure people know about mail in ballots and their rights.

 - No secret Executive Orders that violate constitutional protections

 Reimagining Philadelphia: Building Power with 215 People's Alliance

 Every three weeks, 215 PA members, friends, and family gather together online to learn, share, and build power around the most pressing issues facing us during this pandemic.
 Now is our time to reimagine a transformative city!
-Join us at our next Saturday September 19th on building solidarity with essential workers.
+Join us at our next Saturday October 10th at 11AM on building resilience before and after the election.

 Reimagining Philadelphia: Building Power with 215 People’s Alliance Saturday Sept.
 19 11:00 AM Join us for the next meeting of online conversations on how we can organize